-This lesson helps young people understand why exercise is important for their bodies and minds.
+This exercise lesson helps kids understand why being active is important for their bodies and minds.
 The youth will experience how they feel different before and after physical activity.
-They will estimate how much exercise they get each day and think of ways they can be more active.
+In this activity, kids will estimate how much daily exercise they get and think of ways they can be more active.

 Ask young people, why is it good for us to move around and get exercise?

-There are so many reasons why exercise is important; some of the most important things for young children to know are:
+There are so many reasons why exercise is important.
+Some of the most important things for kids to know are:

-- Exercise is good for your heart.
+- Exercise is good for heart health.
 It helps your heart pump blood all through your body.
 Your heart can never take a rest, so it needs to be strong!
 Good food and plenty of exercise help.

 - Exercise can put you in a good mood.
 When you exercise, your body makes a chemical — called an endorphin — that helps you feel good.